-This project will investigate the impacts of collaborative learning on course-related behaviors and enthusiasm for course content in undergraduate STEM classrooms at Duke University.
-Team members will aim to identify teaching practices in STEM classrooms that improve retention rates for all students, close achievement gaps, generate enthusiasm for course content and promote equity in the classroom.
+This project investigated the impacts of collaborative learning on course-related behaviors and enthusiasm for course content in undergraduate STEM classrooms at Duke University.
+Team members aimed to identify teaching practices in STEM classrooms that improve retention rates for all students, close achievement gaps, generate enthusiasm for course content and promote equity in the classroom.

-Last year’s team designed a survey, which included self-assessments of motivation, belonging, support and self-efficacy, for a qualitative analysis of the effects of collaborative learning on students in STEM classes through the Trinity College of Arts & Sciences.
-The main goal of the 2020-2021 project is to expand the study of collaborative learning practices to include online learning formats under COVID-19 conditions.
-The team will compare the effects of collaborative learning in both online and in person class formats, and compare those to traditional lecture courses taught online and in person.
+The 2019-2020 team designed a survey, which included self-assessments of motivation, belonging, support and self-efficacy, for a qualitative analysis of the effects of collaborative learning on students in STEM classes through the Trinity College of Arts & Sciences.
+The 2020-2021 project team expanded the study of collaborative learning practices to include online learning formats under COVID-19 conditions.

 Summer 2020 – Spring 2021